Lawmakers honor veterans in touching tribute

-BOSTON (WWLP) – Memorial Hall was packed for Monday’s Veteran’s Day ceremony to honor past and present service members, but the most touching of all was the tribute to those who’ve made the ultimate sacrifice for our freedom.
+BOSTON (WWLP) – The State House’s Memorial Hall was packed for Monday’s Veteran’s Day ceremony to honor past and present service members, but the most touching of all was the tribute to those who’ve made the ultimate sacrifice for our freedom.

 The annual Veterans Day tribute brings together members from every branch of the military to thank them for serving our nation’s interests at home and overseas.